 Removing the Control Panel Icon:

 Assuming you know the path to the Control Panel's icon (see steps above), use Regedit to fix the malfunctioning key.
-As always, exercise care when editing the registry:
+Exercise some care when editing the registry:

-See this article for how to expose the Windows 7 Run command.
+or see this article for how to expose the Windows 7 Run command - Recommended

-2. Position the cursor at the top of the Registry tree.
+2. Position the cursor at the top of the Registry tree, on "Computer".

-Searching for a partial string avoids problems with 'Program Files (x86)' vs "Program Files" or 'JRE5', etc..
+Searching for a partial string avoids problems with 'Program Files (x86)' vs "Program Files" or differing version numbers, etc..

-For the Java Control Panel, expect to find this registry key GUID.
-Be sure this key is within "HKEY_Classes_Root\CSLID" and not in another location in the registry:
+For the Java Control Panel, expect to find this registry key GUID:

 HKEY_Classes_Root\CLSID\{4299124F-F2C3-41b4-9C73-9236B2AD0E8F}

-Confirm by opening the key; you will see javacpl.exe lurking within.
+Confirm by opening the key; on the detail side, you will see javacpl.exe lurking within.

 Do not delete the CSLID folder.